The Definitive Guide to Online Auctions

 Section One: Getting Started

-2. Complete the Bidder Setup information by entering your telephone number
+2. Complete the Account Setup information by selecting your timezone

 Section Two: Auction Set up Fundamentals